kserve/kserve/docs/samples/custom/prebuilt-image/README.md

 **WARNING:** by bypassing the top level inferenceservice you will be losing the capability to do a canary rollout.

+Use `kfserving-ingressgatway` as your `INGRESS_GATEWAY` if you are deploying KFServing as part of Kubeflow install, and not independently.

 ```
 MODEL_NAME=custom-prebuilt-image
 INGRESS_GATEWAY=istio-ingressgateway